 Dotfuscator can output the Analytics API's runtime code in a separate assembly and add the appropriate assembly references to the input assemblies.

-- This method is only available in Dotfuscator Professional Edition.
+- This method is only available in Dotfuscator Professional.

 Dotfuscator still needs to inject code into one of the input assemblies in order to use the Analytics API.
 Dotfuscator performs a dependency analysis of the input assemblies in order to choose the best one.
 It chooses in such a way as to minimize new dependencies among input assemblies; however, adding new dependencies is unavoidable in some cases.

-You can override the assembly that this code will be injected into by adding a Project Property with the name "accesspoint" and setting its value to the name of the assembly where the code will be inserted.
-You can add this Project Property on the Build Settings screen's Project Properties tab.
+You can override the assembly that this code will be injected into by adding a Config Property with the name "accesspoint" and setting its value to the name of the assembly where the code will be inserted.
+You can add this Config Property on the Settings screen's Properties tab.